 “You can reach the numbers” that ICFs deliver by employing other wall designs, “but adding insulation is only part of the equation,” Stanfield says.
 A key contribution from ICFs is attributable to the concrete wall itself — the thermal-mass effect.

 The concrete wall’s thermal mass absorbs heat energy during the daytime, Stanfield explains, storing up the energy from daylight, lighting systems, occupants and HVAC systems.
-At night, this heat energy is slowly released, easing the demand on the HVAC.
+At night, this heat energy releases \ slowly, thus easing the demand on the HVAC.

 The high-R-value foam insulation in ICF wall construction acts to slow this absorption of heat energy by the thermal mass of the concrete, and subsequent transfer of heat energy from this thermal mass to the building interior, Stanfield says, a conclusion that Nudura representatives confirm.
 But at the same time, the air-barrier effect of the ICF wall assembly works to block the entry of colder outside air.